Secret Report Reveals Saudi Incompetence and Widespread Use of U.S. Weapons in Yemen

 The recipients also reported that they felt more trust toward other people and social institutions — from political parties to the police to the courts — than they did before getting a basic income.

 The new findings add to initial results released in February that showed receiving free money made recipients happier without making them any less likely to join the workforce.
-Although this wasn’t everything […]
+Although this wasn’t everything the Finnish […]

 Read the Full Article